AgentDual/SNKRX/README.md

 - The speed cap is still approximately the same as in base game
 - Level 25 gives half the gold it originally used to (also affects level 50,75,100,etc.)
 - The gold multiplier after each loop (not including first 25 levels) has been reduced by 50%
+- 2 Units added per loop instead of 1 to make looping more fast-paced
 - Maintenance Update 3 changes were included

+DESPACIT MOD
+New Items, New Units, Large Critters & A Whole New Class!
+Weclome to the Despacit Mod!!!

+The New Class is called Cultist
+Cultists thrive off of the pain and suffering of others or even themselves!
+Cultists are powerful but can deal damage to themselves, other friendly units and the class abilty makes your cultists stronger the units are dead!

+Changed Units Are:
+Psykeeper- Now has a cultist tag instead of a psyker tag Beastmaster-Level 3 now spawns large critters on crit and has increased crit chance

+New Units Include:
+Sniper- A ranger, rogue and warrior that snipes enemies with a high caliber bullet that pierces Brawler- A warrior first, and a explorer second, the brawler likes dealing AoE damage up close and personal Psybanker- That one psyker accountant that engages in tax fraud and murder to make you way too much money for your own good Adventurer- A simple explorer, carrying a 4 burst assault rifle ready to wreck the enemies' day Mortar- A nuker and voider that burns the enemies to make sure they die...eventually Sylph- And I quote, "Yes, I am a forcer and yes, I love making everyone go into walls at high speeds" Blood Elf- A lifestealing ranger ready to heal and deal...some damage Psylander- A mysterious unit that has a psyker, warrior and cultist tag Locust- This nuker and swarmer spawns critters for every enemy in their sights...I mean AoE Boomerang- A magic unit with a magic boomerang fit for a sorcerer/ranger hybrid Rocketeer- "EXPLOSIONS!!!
+I mean, I was supposed to be a rogue and nuker in the original despacit mod but I guess I'm a ranger and nuker now" This also may or may not be tiny tina in SNKRX
+Initiate- A cultist ready to make you regret not joining their cult Necromancer- She turns pain and misery into critters as a cultist and swarmer Acolyte- A cult member building shrines for all her enemies as a builder Shaman- A master mage who joined the cult to learn the art of lightning magic and use it against her enemies

+Items:
+Critboost-Increases the chance of rogues critting Ritual- All cultists will gain damage for each attack Sacrifice- When a unit dies, the cultists regain health

+Modpack Changes:
+- Rocketeer was a rogue/nuker but now it is a ranger/nuker and has a larger AoE size
+- Rocketeer has a new lvl 3 ability because she can't crit
+- Psybanker now only gains interest for every 15 enemies killed instead of 10 with a cap of 8
+- Psybanker lvl 3 gives mercenaries 25% defense instead of 10% per mercenary
+- Cultist class was massively buffed (more dmg, atkspd, def and mvspd.
+Hp down)
+- Sniper has double atkspd and more pierce
+- Locust's aoe size went down very slightly
+- Sylph has a smaller area size and takes longer to attack
+- Acolyte does double the damage than it used to
+- Shaman's attack speed went up
+- Mortar attacks twice as fast
+- Brawler attacks 50% faster
+- Rogues used to have a crit bonus with 1 rogue.
+Decided not to add it in the overview of Despacit mod to avoid confusion